Frequentist properties of Bayesian inequality tests: Introduction

-To quantitatively compare Bayesian and frequentist inference, we characterize the frequentist size of the Bayesian test that rejects the null hypothesis when its posterior probability is below $\alpha$.
-In addition to being intuitive and practically salient, there are decision-theoretic reasons to examine this test, as detailed in \cref{sec:decision}.
-Although size gives no insight into admissibility, it captures the practical difference between reporting a Bayesian and frequentist result.
+Theoretically, we consider a single-draw experiment with equivalent posterior and sampling distributions.
+This equivalence often holds asymptotically, as in the various Bernstein--von Mises theorems in the literature.
+For example, after centering and scaling, a finite-dimensional parameter estimator often has an asymptotic Gaussian distribution with the same covariance matrix as the asymptotically Gaussian posterior for the same parameter.
+We also allow certain non-Gaussian distributions and infinite-dimensional parameters.

-Under general conditions, we characterize the role of the shape of the null hypothesis, $H_0$, in terms of the Bayesian test's size.
-By ``the shape of $H_0$,'' we mean the shape of the parameter subspace where $H_0$ is satisfied.
-If $H_0$ is a half-space, then the Bayesian test has size $\alpha$ exactly.
-If $H_0$ is strictly smaller than a half-space, then the Bayesian test's size is strictly above $\alpha$.
-If $H_0$ is not contained within a half-space (i.e.,\ does not have a supporting hyperplane), then the Bayesian test's size may be above, equal to, or below $\alpha$.
-An immediate corollary of these results is that Bayesian and frequentist tests agree asymptotically for testing a single linear inequality constraint, while frequentist testing is strictly more conservative for testing two or more linear inequality constraints.
-We provide similar results for infinite-dimensional parameters.
+To quantify Bayesian--frequentist differences, we characterize the frequentist size and rejection probabilities of a particular Bayesian test.
+This test rejects the null hypothesis $H_0$ when the posterior probability of $H_0$ is below $\alpha$, i.e., it treats the posterior like a $p$-value.
+Besides being intuitive and practically salient, there are decision-theoretic reasons to examine this test; see \cref{sec:setup-test}.
+Although size gives no insight into admissibility, it captures a practical difference between reporting Bayesian and frequentist inferences.

-Our results beg the question: if inferences on $H_0$ can disagree while credible and confidence sets coincide, why not simply report the credible or confidence set? \footnote{\citet{Berger2003} also notes this agreement on credible/confidence sets but disagreement on testing.
-However, he writes, ``The disagreement occurs primarily when testing a `precise' hypothesis'' (p.\ 2), whereas we find disagreements even with inequality hypotheses.
-Also, \citet[p.\ 344]{CasellaBerger1987b} opine, ``Interval estimation is, in our opinion, superior to point null hypothesis testing.''} If interest is primarily in the parameters themselves, then reporting a credible or confidence set may be better than a posterior or $p$-value for $H_0$.
-However, sometimes interest is in testing implications of economic theory or in specification testing.
-Other times, inequalities provide economically relevant summaries of a high-dimensional parameter, like whether a certain income distribution stochastically dominates another.
+Specifically, we describe how the Bayesian test's size and certain rejection probabilities depend on the shape of the parameter subspace $\Theta_0$ where the null hypothesis is satisfied.
+If $\Theta_0$ is a half-space, then the Bayesian test has size $\alpha$, with rejection probability $\alpha$ at every point on the boundary of $\Theta_0$.
+If $\Theta_0$ is strictly smaller than a half-space (in a certain sense), then the Bayesian test's size is strictly above $\alpha$, with rejection probability strictly above $\alpha$ at certain boundary points of $\Theta_0$ (like support points).
+If $\Theta_0$ is not contained within any half-space, then the Bayesian test's size may be above, equal to, or below $\alpha$, with rejection probability strictly below $\alpha$ at certain boundary points of $\Theta_0$ (like support points of its complement).